- Open Access

 The authors thank Barbara Jaskulska for practical guidance in performing qPCR.
 We are deeply grateful to Birgit Mielenz for the laboratory analysis of samples at the FBN.
 We also thank Dr. Wiebke Icken from the Lohmann Tierzucht GmbH (Cuxhaven, Germany) for chicken supply.

-This work is an outcome of the Integhof Project supported by the German Government's Special Purpose Fund held at Landwirtschaftliche Rentenbank (Grant No. 28RZ3-72.051).
+Open access funding provided by University of Veterinary Medicine Vienna.
+This work is an outcome of the Integhof Project supported by the German Government’s Special Purpose Fund held at Landwirtschaftliche Rentenbank (Grant No. 28RZ3-72.051).

 Ethics approval and consent to participate